irkri/fruits/README.md

 ```

 ## UCR-Experiments
-We test the pipeline for accuracy by doing classification experiments of some UCR-datasets.
-You can [download](https://www.timeseriesclassification.com/Downloads/Archives/Univariate2018_arff.zip) them from [timeseriesclassification.com](https://timeseriesclassification.com) and execute the script [configurations_on_ucr.py](experiments/configurations_on_ucr.py) after configuring the self-explaining global variables in the script.
-This will produce an output file that contains the classification-accuracy results.
+We test the pipeline for accuracy by doing classification experiments of some UCR-datasets for different `fruits.Fruit` objects.
+You can [download](https://www.timeseriesclassification.com/Downloads/Archives/Univariate2018_arff.zip) the datasets from [timeseriesclassification.com](https://timeseriesclassification.com).

+For detailed instructions on how to perform some of these experiments, have a look at the file [configurations_on_ucr.py](experiments/configurations_on_ucr.py).
+This python script can be executed in a terminal/command line.

 ## Unit tests
-There are a bunch of tests for __FRUITS__ available to execute.
+There are a bunch of [tests](tests) for __FRUITS__ available to execute.
 To do this, enter the command
 ```
   $ python -m pytest tests
 ```
-in a console from the main directory of this repository.
+in a terminal/command line from the main directory of this repository.